Crazy (Icehouse song)

-"Crazy" is a song by the Australian rock band Icehouse, from their fifth studio album Man of Colours (1987), the single peaked at Number 4 on the Australian Kent Music Report.
+"Crazy" is a song by the Australian rock band Icehouse, released in 1987 as the first of five top 30 singles from their fifth studio album Man of Colours (1987).
+The single peaked at no.4 on the Australian Kent Music Report and no.14 on the Billboard Hot 100.
 The song was written by band members Iva Davies, Robert Kretschmer and Andy Qunta, and produced by David Lord.
+"Crazy" was picked up by every major radio station in the USA as soon as it was released.

 Music videos

 Two versions of the music video exist; an Australian version, and a version for US markets.

 Australian version

-The Australian version features Davies wandering through the disused Pyrmont Power Station in the Sydney suburb of Pyrmont, New South Wales while various events occur around him, such as explosions, a car crashing and various people wandering through the scene.
+The Australian version features Davies wandering through the disused Pyrmont Power Station in the Sydney suburb of Pyrmont while various events occur around him, such as explosions, a car crashing and various people wandering through the scene.
 It was shot in one continuous take.

-US release
+USA release

-The US version was directed by John Jopson.
+The USA version was directed by John Jopson and features a longer version of the song than the Australian release.
+It was filmed in Sydney at the city's State Theatre and at Radio 2SM DJ studio in McMahons Point, as well as at the Yester Grange estate at Wentworth Falls in the Blue Mountains.

 It is based on the American neo-noir psychological thriller film Play Misty for Me (1971), with Davies hosting a late night radio show, and taking a request from a fan (Paris Jefferson), who asks "do you mind if I wake you tonight?".
 Davies misinterprets this as the request, but the caller goes on to say "can you play 'Crazy' for me?".
-The rest of the video shows Icehouse singing and playing instruments in a large mansion.
+The rest of the video shows Icehouse singing and playing instruments in an opulent 1920s era theatre.
 The final scene shows Davies meeting the caller, who has posters of Icehouse and Iva Davies plastered all over her wall.
 Davies gives a short uneasy smile, before leaving the house.

-The International (US) Version was filmed in the Blue Mountains of New South Wales, Australia.
+Part of the USA version music video appears in a voice-over skit by Weird Al Yankovic in his 1988 MTV special AL-TV #3.